sourcegraph/careers/job-descriptions/software-engineer-intern.md

 Ideal candidates:

 - Are pursuing a computer science undergraduate or graduate degree.
-- Are passionate about developer tools and have worked in the developer tool space in some capacity (built a developer tool, wrote a blog post, recorded a podcast, etc.)
+- Can demonstrate passion and excitement about developer tools (e.g. have built a developer tool, contributed to open source developer tools or other open source projects, written blog posts or talks about development, etc.)
-- Are active in the open ource community.
 - Have submitted a PR in any one of our repos (and linked to it in their application)!

 Example intern projects from past years: